yoshoku/numo-linalg-alt/README.md

 Numo::Linalg Alternative (numo-linalg-alt) is an alternative to [Numo::Linalg](https://github.com/ruby-numo/numo-linalg).
 Unlike Numo::Linalg, numo-linalg-alt depends on [Numo::NArray Alterntive](https://github.com/yoshoku/numo-narray-alt).

-Please note that this gem was forked from [Numo::TinyLinalg](https://github.com/yoshoku/numo-tiny_linalg), not Numo::Linalg, and therefore it does not support changing backend libraries for BLAS and LAPACK.
-In addition, the version numbering rule is not compatible with that of Numo::Linalg.
+Please note that this gem was forked from [Numo::TinyLinalg](https://github.com/yoshoku/numo-tiny_linalg), not Numo::Linalg, so its version numbering rule is not compatible with that of Numo::Linalg.

 The project owner has the utmost respect for Numo::Linalg and its creator, Prof. [Masahiro Tanaka](https://github.com/masa16).
 This project is in no way intended to adversely affect the development of the original Numo::Linalg.

 ## Installation

-Unlike Numo::Linalg, numo-linalg-alt only supports [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS)
-as a backend library.
+numo-linalg-alt uses [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) as the default backend library.
+If BLAS/LAPACKE-related libraries and include files are not found during installation, the gem will automatically download and build OpenBLAS from source.
+This process can significantly increase installation time, so pre-installing OpenBLAS is recommended.

 Install the OpenBLAS.